MDP in Internet and Game Studies

-- applicant’s academic quality and the success and relevance of the applicant's overall study record in the completed Bachelor's degree and other studies, judged primarily from the degree certificate and transcript of records
+- academic quality and the success and relevance of the your overall study record in the completed Bachelor's degree and other studies, judged primarily from the degree certificate and transcript of records

-- applicant’s English language skills for academic purposes, judged from the documentation provided
+- English language skills for academic purposes, judged from the documentation provided

 In addition, work experience relevant to the programme and other relevant merits and qualifications may be taken into account.

 The University may arrange interviews to assess the most qualified applicants.
-The interviews are conducted by video, telephone or in Skype around March.
-The interviewees will be contacted using the contact details provided by the applicant on the application form.
+The interviews are conducted by video, telephone or in Skype in February-March.
+The interviewees will be contacted using the contact details provided on the application form.
 Prior to the interview, instructions will be sent to the interviewees by email.
-The purpose of the individual interview in English is to establish the applicant's motivation and her/his aptitude and ability to discuss the content areas of the Master programme.
-An effort is also made to establish the applicant's social skills and language skills in English.
+The purpose of the individual interview in English is to establish your motivation, and your aptitude and ability to discuss the content areas of the Master programme.
+An effort is also made to establish your social skills and language skills in English.
 Please note that only a selection of applicants may be interviewed.